 How does the selling process work?

 Just call or complete the form below for a free no obligation evaluation.
 Initially, we will just be gathering some basic information about your property, including any title issues that may need to be resolved.
-This may lead to the next step, which would be a property visit and inspection.
-And, after this, we will typically have an offer for you within 48 hours.
+The next step would be a brief property visit and inspection.
+After that, we will typically have an offer for you within 48 hours.
 Should you chose to accept our offer (and you will not face any pressure to do so), we can close (complete the transaction) at a time and place that is most convenient for you or best suits your needs.
-You will not be required to perform any repairs and we will work to resolve any title issues at no out-of-pocket cost to you.
+You will not be asked to perform any repairs or pay anything at all out of pocket.

 How do you determine your offer price?